How to Colour Balance Monochrome Photos Using Lightroom Classic

 flowersflowersflowers

-The red and flowers in this image are both largely composed of red as far as Lightroom is concerned.
+The red and pink flowers in this image are both largely composed of red as far as Lightroom is concerned.
 Image: Marlon E. CC-2.0.

 This means that when you try to control how the red rose is converted to monochrome in Lightroom, you will need to use more than one slider.
 This is fine as long as there is no other subject in the image that is also controlled by those sliders.
 Say, for example, there is also a pink rose in the image.
 The red slider will have a small effect, as will the purple and magenta sliders.
 It will be impossible for you to control only the red rose without also affecting the pink rose.

 When you’re converting to black and white in Lightroom, the software doesn’t care that a rose is red or pink.
 The only data the program can account for is what the actual, recorded pixel information is.
-By adjusting the white balance of an image, you can control what information is available for Lightroom to interpret and set the stage for a better conversion.
+By adjusting the white balance of an image, you can control what information is for Lightroom to interpret and set the stage for a better conversion.

 How to Identify Which Way to Adjust the White Balance